MayorFalomo/Twitter-clone/README.md

 Getting all a users likes, and all their replies is still something i'm figuring out.

-Showing only your followers post is still another part i'm figuring out moving forward.
+Showing only your followers post is something i would like to work on later, The general idea of it is to find only the tweets with the username of only the people in your following.

 Getting Specific recommendations based on your likes and retweets.